HTML <script> Tag

 The HTML <script> tag can be placed in the <head> element, as well as within the <body> element.
 The script execution doesn’t depend on its location in an HTML document, but the scripts, that must be executed first, must be placed in the heading of the document.
 The <script> tag can be used in an HTML document many times.

 The <script> tag comes in pairs; the closing tag (</script>) is required.

-There are few ways an external script can be executed:
+There are a few ways an external script can be executed:

-- The async="async" attribute indicates, that the scripts is executed asynchronously, simultaneously with the loading of the page.
+- The async="async" attribute indicates, that the scripts are executed asynchronously, simultaneously with the loading of the page.

 - When there is no async and defer="defer", the script is executed after the loading of the page.

 - If there is no async and defer, the script is executed before the loading of the page.